davidakennedy/davidakennedy.com/_src/blog/2014-12-18-wordpress-dinah/index.md

 [WordPress 4.1](https://wordpress.org/news/2014/12/dinah/), dubbed "Dinah," came out today.
 It features a new default theme, Twenty Fifteen, and many other cool features and improvements.

 I contributed a handful of patches to help with Twenty Fifteen's accessibility, and its accessibility-ready tag.
-I'm excited to start seeing it on sites around the Web.
+I'm excited to start seeing it on sites around the web.